Azure-Samples/container-service-python-manage/README.md

     Please also see [this note](#docker-creds) to make sure this step does the right thing!

-1. Push your Docker image to the container registry.
+1. [ACR] Push your Docker image to the container registry.

     By default, `container.py` attempts to push the local image `mesosphere/simple-docker` that you pulled in [Run this sample](#run) above.
 If you'd rather use a different